Direction & Choreographic Work

 Sarah choreographed and performed in motion capture in The Little Dancer, an augmented reality experience created by Gordon & Marie Sellier.
 The work brings Edgar Degas’ Little Dancer to life as she welcomes children along a fantastical journey through artworks displayed in the museum.
 This first episode was a co-production between Lucid Realities Studio and the Musée d’Orsay.

-Performance Work - Company Yoann Bourgeois
+Performing - Company Yoann Bourgeois

 Photo by Zorlu Center Istanbul